 I wrote an email to Jérôme Bressoud, the author of CamTrace3D, about the possibility of releasing CT3D as open-source.
 He kindly replied to me that CamTrace was written in Visual Basic 6, so we wouldn’t be able to reuse it.
 However, he is willing to share the algorithm which generates camera path movement from the camera coordinates.
 This means we could implement this in the mod code without relying on a 3rd party tool.

-#2 Updated by acqu over 6 years ago
+#2 Updated by acqu almost 7 years ago

 Sounds really good to me.